 - Prepaid cards: You may have the option of sending money to prepaid debit cards if they’re obtained through a bank.
 Most anonymous and prepaid cards bought at stores, however, do not allow this.

 Remitly makes international money transfers faster, easier, more transparent, and more affordable.
-Our reliable and easy-to-use mobile app is trusted by over 3 million people around the world for sending money online to a recipient’s bank account.
+Our reliable and easy-to-use mobile app is trusted by over 5 million people around the world for sending money online to a recipient’s bank account.
 Using Remitly for money transfers is usually more cost-effective than using a bank.

 Additionally, for certain countries, you can choose between an “Express” transfer option or an “Economy” transfer option to suit your needs.